lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 exit
 ```

-The single installation line could be replaced by the following snippet in case of multiple installations:
+The single installation line could be replaced by the following snippet in case of multiple packages to install:

 ```
 dep.pkg <- c(...) # list of packages